Cicada

 There exist more than 45,000 cicada species and they greatly vary in their physical appearance – for instance beautiful and multicolored cicadellinae, treehoppers with their knobbly pronotum and loudly chirping singing cicadas.

 Cicadas feed on the sap of plants.
-They simply stick their proboscis into the plant like a straw and “drink” from it.
+They simply stick their proboscis into a plant like a straw and “drink” from it.
 Very useful!

 Why Do Cicadas Sing?